Glossary

 Unified Data

 Unified data refers to the process of combining and integrating data from various sources into a single, cohesive dataset.
 This unified dataset can then be used for analysis, reporting, and decision-making purposes.
-By bringing together data from different sources, organizations…
+By bringing together data from different systems, organizations…

 User Interface (UI)